 - 3% said they had no preference between the two.

-It’s not always possible to locate the type of fish required for your recipe in the local fish market or store.
-In addition, you may have one fish already in the refrigerator ready to be used.
-If you have some Atlantic mackerel, you may ask, can I substitute Atlantic mackerel for Pacific chub mackerel?
+It’s not always possible to locate the type of food item required for your recipe in the local fish market or store.
+In addition, you may have one already in the refrigerator ready to be used.
+If you have one mackerel only, you may be wondering if you can substitute one for the other.

 Atlantic mackerel and Pacific chub can substitute for each other due to their similar medium flavors.
 Both mackerels can be cooked using the same cooking methods due to their firm textures.
-Pacific chub mackerel and Atlantic mackerel can be cooked by baking, broiling, frying, searing and grilling.
+They can be cooked by baking, broiling, frying, searing and grilling.

 Atlantic mackerel substitutes include the following: